 Directing the radiation into the exact sections where mesothelioma is located prevents damaging any healthy tissue surrounding the cancerous growth.
 Arrowed directly into cancerous cells or tumors, radiation shrinks these growths and prevents them from growing into new tumors.

-This type of radiation can work to directly increase the effectiveness of other treatments, which presents long-term benefits for the palliative care of patients in pain management and decreased symptoms.
+This type of radiation can directly increase the effectiveness of other treatments, providing long-term benefits for patients such as pain management and decreased symptoms.

 Pain Management Options